Econergy is developing proposals for a solar farm on land near Exton Lane in Rutland

 Safety

 • It is envisaged that there will be fencing around the site.
 This would be sited inside the outermost hedgerows and vegetation, ensuring that the fence is visually obscured, and access is available for hedge trimming and maintenance.
-The perimeter of the site would be protected by a system of CCTV cameras and/or infra-red cameras, which would provide full 24-hour surveillance around the entire perimeter.
-There would be no lighting within the site at night-time.

-• Solar panels and the associated electrical and energy storage infrastructure are not known to pose any health risks to those living in close proximity to the site.
+• Solar panels and the associated electrical infrastructure are not known to pose any health risks to those living in close proximity to the site.
 Like most electrical equipment, including some found in domestic households, the required infrastructure at Exton Energy will emit very low electromagnetic frequency.
 The primary component to emit EMF is the inverter.
 All inverters are tested and have to be compliant with IEC 55011 and IEC 61000-6-2 before they can be used.

 Traffic and Noise